Hawthorn berries are tiny fruits that grow on trees and shrubs belonging to the Crataegus genus.

 Hawthorn berry may even prevent hair loss and is a common ingredient in commercial hair growth products.

-One study in rats found that hawthorn stimulated hair growth and increased the number and size of hair follicles, promoting healthier hair (
+One study in rats found that mountain hawthorn extract stimulated hair growth and increased the number and size of hair follicles, promoting healthier hair (

 It’s believed that the polyphenol content in hawthorn berry causes this beneficial effect.
 Nevertheless, research in this area is limited, and human studies are needed.